enviroCar/enviroCar-Cross-Platform-App/README.md

 enviroCar is an android application that provides features like:

 - Record tracks, explore recorded tracks, and upload tracks as open data for analysis.
-- Sharing data i.e. uploading data as open data for analysis that estimates use it to estimateCO2emission, track count, average speed, relative speed, hotspot analysis.
+- Sharing data i.e. uploading data as open data for analysis that estimates use it to estimate CO2 emission, track count, average speed, relative speed, hotspot analysis.
 - Provides real-time data about the track, the distance covered, and duration.

 The project aims to build a cross-platform application so that the enviroCar app is available to iOS users as well since only two-thirds of people can use the application as of now.